LorMeBioAI/DCiPatho/README.md

 ### Train and Evaluation Settings

-- `patho_path`: The path to the npy or csv data file containing pathogenic sequences.
+- `patho_path`: The path to the npy or csv data file containing pathogenic kmer frequency features.
-- `nonpatho_path`: The path to the npy or csv data file containing non-pathogenic sequences.
+- `nonpatho_path`: The path to the npy or csv data file containing non-pathogenic kmer frequency features.
 - `hidden_layers`: A list specifying the number of hidden layers in the ResNet module.
 - `deep_layers`: A list specifying the number of hidden layers in the DeepNet module.
 - `num_cross_layers`: The number of CrossNet layers.